morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### `chipset - Realtek rtl8811cu - supported in-kernel since Linux kernel 6.2 (2023) (recommend kernel 6.4 oe later)`

+Warning: While Linux kernel 6.2+ does contain an in-kernel driver for this chipset, as of 2023-09-09, it appears to be broken in all kernels from 6.2 to 6.5.
+I am going to try to get to the bottom of this.
+In thee mean time the below out-of-kernel driver is available for installation.

 Warning: Do not buy adapters based on the rtl8821cu chipset.
 This is the version of the chipset that has bluetooth support turned on.
 I have seen countless problems reported by users of adapters that support bluetooth.
 I am listing the rtl8811cu for a reason, it is the version of the chipset that does not support bluetooth.

 Warning: Numerous adapters with the rtl8811cu and rtl8821cu chipset are multi-state.
 You do not want a multi-state adapter.

 Info: The adapters listed in this section are confirmed to be single-function (no bluetooth) and single-state (no onboard windows driver).

-Note: While Linux kernel 6.2+ does contain an in-kernel driver for this chipset, as of 2023-09-09, it appears to be brokden in all kernels from 6.2 to 6.5.
-I am going to try to get to the bottom of this.
-In thee mean time the below out-of-kernel driver is available for installation:

 [Linux Driver for USB WiFi Adapters that use the RTL8811CU, RTL8821CU, RTL8821CUH and RTL8831AU Chipsets](https://github.com/morrownr/8821cu-20210916)